-It's worth noting that Mr T uses the holiday payment purpose a number of times and threatens to move his bank account if a note of the holiday payments is not made on his account to prevent further questions being needed.
-The advisor does go into detail explaining the reason Mr T has been asked to provide this information on more than one of the calls, but this doesn't alleviate Mr T's frustration.
+It's worth noting that Mr T uses this payment purpose a number of times and threatens to move his bank account if a note of the holiday payments is not made on his account to prevent further questions being needed.
+The advisor does go into detail explaining the reason Mr T has been asked to provide this information on more than one call, but this doesn't alleviate Mr T's frustration.

-A Chase advisor also speaks to Mr T again on a later payment and he is evasive about giving more information about where he is investing his money and reassures the advisor he is happy with what he is investing in.
-Although in my view the advisor should have probed more into where the money was being sent, based on the other conversations Mr T had with his various banks, I'm not convinced any line of questioning would have got the full or accurate details of what Mr T was up to from him - and he would have had answers for any discrepancies the advisor highlighted.
+The same bank speaks to Mr T again and he is evasive about giving more information about where he is investing his money and reassures the advisor he is happy with what he is investing in.
+Although in my view the advisor should have probed more into where the money was being sent, based on the other conversations Mr T had with his various banks, I'm not convinced any line of questioning would have got the full or accurate details of what Mr T was up to from him.

 Mr T then speaks to another advisor where a further payment is stopped and he tells the bank he is investing in cryptocurrency.
 The advisor then takes Mr T through a cryptocurrency warning and this details some of the hallmarks of the scam he is falling victim to.
-The advisor suggests Mr T speaks to a family member and although he says his wife is suspicious, this still doesn't prevent him from sending money to the scammer.
+The advisor suggests Mr T speak to a family member and although he says his wife is suspicious, this still doesn't prevent him from sending money to the scammer.

-The advisor then cancels the payment, sends Mr T some scam information, the Financial Conduct Authority list of regulated investment companies, and asks him to research where he is sending his money.
+The advisor then cancels the payment, sends Mr T some scam education information, the Financial Conduct Authority list of regulated investment companies, and asks him to research where he is sending his money.

 It appears Mr T made payments to different scams, and the second was to someone he met online.
 Here Mr T appears to be convinced he is in a romantic relationship with the individual and from reading the conversations he had with the scammer, it's clear he is under their spell very quickly.
 In fact, even after family members intervene and uncover the scam, Mr T continues to talk to the scammer.
 This shows the level of trust they had built with him.
-Although none of these payments were made from Mr T's Chase account.